gcr-solutions/recommender-system-dev-workshop/docs/develop-experience/5_develop_offline/README.en.md

     ![recall config new](/images/recall-config-v2.png)

     The recall config file has been changed and offline notified online to load new config file.
+Please click the [Step Function Link](https://console.aws.amazon.com/states/home#/statemachines), search `rs-dev-workshop-News-NotificationStepFunc` and wait the status become succeed.

     {{% notice info %}}
     Please wait about 4 minutes, make sure the execution of step functions `rs-dev-workshop-News-NotificationStepFunc` is complete